 Learn more about heartburn: introduction

-- heartburn (an uncomfortable burning sensation in the chest that often occurs after eating)
+- heartburn – a burning sensation in the middle of your chest

 - bad breath